Law of New Zealand: Treaty of Waitangi

-Another problem with the idea that the Treaty established the rule of British law is that in 1840 Māori still controlled New Zealand.
-Although the British had sent a governor, they had not backed him up with troops and for the first few years of supposed British sovereignty, Europeans were significantly outnumbered and outgunned by Māori.
-Māori generally obeyed British law in European settlements and when they or their chiefs chose to, but there was nothing to make them obey the law in areas they controlled, which until about the 1860s was most of the country.
-British law, and later New Zealand law as passed by the New Zealand Parliament was slowly established over the country, but it remained ineffective in Māori-controlled areas until the late nineteenth century at least.
-In practical terms, British-based law was established in New Zealand not through the Treaty of Waitangi but through conquest and settlement.

-Although the Treaty had never been incorporated into New Zealand municipal law, its provisions were first incorporated into legislation as early as the Land Claims Ordinance 1841 and the Native Rights Act 1865.
-However, in the 1877 Wi Parata v Bishop of Wellington judgement, Judge Prendergast argued that the Treaty was a "simple nullity" in terms of transferring sovereignty from Māori to the United Kingdom.
+The Treaty of Waitangi was signed in 1840.
+Although the treaty had never been incorporated into New Zealand municipal law, its provisions were first incorporated into legislation as early as the Land Claims Ordinance 1841 and the Native Rights Act 1865.
+However, in the 1877 Wi Parata v Bishop of Wellington judgment, Judge Prendergast argued that the treaty was a "simple nullity" in terms of transferring sovereignty from Māori to the United Kingdom.
 This remained the legal orthodoxy until at least the 1970s.
-Māori have since argued that Prendergast's decision, as well as laws later based on it were a politically convenient and deliberate ploy to legitimise the seizure of Māori land and other resources.
+Māori have since argued that Prendergast's decision and laws later based on it were a politically convenient and deliberate ploy to legitimise the seizure of Māori land and other resources.

-The Treaty finally received limited recognition in 1975 with the passage of the Treaty of Waitangi Act 1975, which established the Waitangi Tribunal, but this initially had very limited powers to make findings of facts and recommendations only.
-The Act was amended in 1985 to enable it to investigate Treaty breaches back to 1840, and also to increase the Tribunal membership.
-The membership was further increased in another amendment in 1988.
+The Treaty of Waitangi Act 1975 established the Waitangi Tribunal, which had authority to investigate post-1975 Māori claims of actions that are inconsistent with the principles of the Treaty of Waitangi, to make findings of fact, and to make non-binding recommendations.
+The act was amended in 1985 to enable the tribunal to consider claims back to 1840.